jonaspetersorensen/dotfiles/README.md

 This comes into play when you want to access misc USB stuff or other devices.
 The `/dev` directory is recreated at every boot, so any settings via `chmod` will vanish.

+Normally the group `dialout` should be the owner for serial devices.
+Unfortunately there is a bug in WSL2 where group `root` is the only owner, ref [microsoft/WSL/issues/9247](https://github.com/microsoft/WSL/issues/9247).
+Use `chmod` option until fixed in WSL to avoid breaking stuff.

 ### Option: Use chmod before every time you want to use the device

 This setting will not survive reboot.